TianciGao/RussScholar-Seeker/README.md

-**RussScholar-Seeker：A Python package for predicting whether a name is Russian**
+**RussScholar-Seeker：A Python package for predicting whether a name is Russian (Based on computer science database DBLP)**

 I am aware that this topic may be viewed from a political perspective.
 That is absolutely **AGAINST** my motivation.